Part 2 – Ideas and Concepts

 Even though I am an environmentalist and someone deeply concerned about the planet, I do still print off my draft manuscripts for reworking and red-penning.
 I am a writer and find that by actually writing things down, and not typing them on a laptop, makes the creative juices flow even better.
 Once I have updated the digital file with all the changes, I am left with a couple of hundred A4 pages of waste paper.
 So I cut them in half, down to A5 size and use these small pads of paper for lists and ideas.
 That bit of recycling at least eases by conscience a little.

-Before I throw out those pieces of reused paper, I go through my musing and scribblings and transcribe the ideas into my notebook.
+Before I throw out those pieces of reused paper, I go through my scribblings and transcribe them into my notebook.
 Most ideas tend to make the notebook as I am a bit of a hoarder, and you never know when you might need something.

 When I am out and about, I also make use of the “note” app that comes with my iPhone.
 I am sure that all smartphones have some app for jotting down things.
 Any ideas I have while walking around London, get noted and transcribed at a later date into the notebook.
 These could include: